Smirk3/cards-ehi-trn-simuliator/README.md

 ### About application

-WEB Application is used to simulate card authorization messages of GPS provider (Global Processing Services (GPS) https://globalprocessing.net/) like GPS External Host Interface (EHI) do.
+WEB Application is used to simulate card authorization messages of GPS provider (https://globalprocessing.net/) like GPS External Host Interface (EHI) do.

 External Host Interface (EHI) is a real-time transactional data feed that enables you to implement bespoke decision-making logic and your own authorization rules.

+Global Processing Services (GPS) is an award-winning issuer processor enabling many of today’s most high-proﬁle ﬁntech innovators and disruptors.
+They are certiﬁed by Mastercard and Visa to process and manage any credit, debit or pre-paid card transaction globally.
+They enable the emerging payments industry to deliver breakthrough innovations through a unique combination of proprietary technology, their people and partners.

 ### Startup for Windows